-The Bay Area Discovery Museum, located in a scenic setting with views of the Golden Gate Bridge, is one of my favorite places to visit, with or without kids.
-This nationally recognized children’s museum is a one-of-a-kind indoor/outdoor family attraction with a full range of fun activities and unique events for children ages 6 months to 8 years old.
+The nationally recognized Bay Area Discovery Museum is a one-of-a-kind indoor/outdoor family attraction with a full range of fun activities and unique events for children ages 6 months to 8 years old.
 If you’re spending the day in Sausalito, you might just wander over and see what’s happening beneath the bridge.

-The Bay Area Discovery Museum runs occasional ticket deals like the ones below.
-So if you know you’re looking for a fun family outing in Sausalito, grab tickets now.
+The Bay Area Discovery Museum runs occasional ticket deals, some through secondary sources, and some directly.
 The museum also offers free admission on the first Wednesday of every month.
 The free days can get crowded, so go early for the best experience.
-See the current options below, including several ways to save on tickets and best/worst times to go.
+See the current options below, and check out the savvy tips.

 WHEN: Open hours vary throughout the year.
 Closed most Mondays and holidays.